v5y8/DSCI_522_Group_302/doc/final_report.md

 ##### 1\.
 Let’s observe some features relationship with one another

 To understand the 36 different features relationship’s with one another, we observed a correlation plot on a selection of features.
+For a more in-depth description for feature, see
+Appendix

 <img src="../img/correlation_plot.png" style="display: block; margin: auto;" />